USPS vs FedEx for Ecommerce

 Detailed Breakdown

 For ecommerce sellers, shipping cost is often the single biggest variable expense after product cost.
 Since the average ecommerce order weighs 1-3 lbs, USPS is the default choice for most online sellers because it is 40-60% cheaper than FedEx for lightweight packages.
-USPS also does not charge residential delivery surcharges, which is important since most ecommerce orders go to homes.
-FedEx charges $4-6 extra per package for residential delivery, a hidden cost that significantly increases the per-order expense.
-Where FedEx earns its place in an ecommerce shipping strategy is for heavier products, premium shipping options, and the overall delivery experience.
+USPS also does not charge residential delivery surcharges, which matters because most ecommerce orders go to homes.
+FedEx charges roughly $4-6 extra per package for residential delivery, a hidden cost that quietly inflates your per-order expense.
+Here is the math that should keep you up at night: a seller moving 30 orders a week who picks FedEx Ground over USPS on lightweight residential packages can give up $4-6 in cost difference plus the residential surcharge on every single label.
+At 30 orders a week, that is roughly 1,560 packages a year, and even $5 of avoidable overpay per order is about $7,800 left on the table annually.
+That is real money handed to a carrier instead of reinvested in inventory or ads.
+Where FedEx earns its place is heavier products, premium shipping options, and the overall delivery experience.
 FedEx Delivery Manager gives recipients more control over their deliveries, and the tracking experience feels more polished.
-Many successful ecommerce businesses use a multi-carrier approach: USPS for standard lightweight orders, FedEx or UPS for heavy items and expedited shipping.
-Platforms like I'd Ship That make it easy to compare rates across carriers for each order and automatically choose the cheapest option.
+Many successful sellers run a multi-carrier approach: USPS for standard lightweight orders, FedEx or UPS for heavy items and expedited shipping.
+The 2026 rate increases (USPS +5.4%, FedEx +5.9%, both effective late December 2025 through January 2026) make this even more urgent, because retail labels compound those hikes on every shipment.
+With I'd Ship That you buy discounted USPS, FedEx, and UPS labels below commercial rates with no subscription and no minimums, see the full price before you buy, and have a label ready in about 30 seconds.
+Ship Intelligence automatically selects the cheapest valid rate for each order and shows you the savings, so you are not hand-comparing carriers package by package.
+When volume grows, The Workbench lets you bulk import, rate-shop, and batch-print hundreds of labels in one pass.

 Key Takeaways